floose/code-comp-texas-mcu/Readme.md

 ### List of Projects per folder:

 * Teste2023 - Basic empty project with debug and linker already done.
+* ADC_Application - Attempto to config the ADC to receive a bit stream of manchester code

 ### Reference Links